We include products we think are useful for our readers. If you

 Look for products with a minimal list of unnecessary additives and fillers.

-While some additives and preservatives, like soybean oil, glycerin, and soy lecithin serve a vital role in extending a vitamin’s shelf life, it’s essential to differentiate them from fillers.
+Some additives and preservatives, like soybean oil, glycerin, and soy lecithin serve a vital role in extending a vitamin’s shelf life, but it’s essential to differentiate them from fillers.
 Fillers are ingredients that contribute little or no nutritional value but are added to bulk up a product and can ultimately dilute the essential nutrients in a supplement.

-While complete elimination of additives isn’t necessary, we aim to provide options that prioritize essential nutrients without unnecessary extras.
+While complete elimination of additives isn’t necessary, prioritize supplements with essential nutrients without unnecessary extras.

-Additionally, hair, skin, and nail vitamins often contain proprietary blends.
-Keep in mind that manufacturers don’t disclose the exact amounts of the ingredients used in the blends, so you might want to avoid products that contain ingredients you’re unsure of.
+Additionally, hair, skin, and nail vitamins often contain proprietary blends, and manufacturers don’t disclose the exact amounts of the ingredients used in the blends.
+If the product contains proprietary blends of ingredients you have to be cautious of, it may be best to choose a different product.

 The multifaceted nature of these supplements means that while they may contribute to overall well-being, specific outcomes related to hair, nails, and skin can vary.